History of Dustin May in Timeline

 On December 27, 2022, Dustin May married his long-time girlfriend Amelia "Millie" Trautner.

-In 2024, Dustin May and the Dodgers agreed to a $2.135 million contract in salary arbitration.
-However, he began the season on the 60-day injured list and underwent surgery for an esophageal tear in July, ending his chance to return in 2024.
+In 2024, Dustin May and the Dodgers agreed to a $2.135 million contract in salary arbitration, though he began the season on the 60-day injured list.
+In July, May underwent surgery for an esophageal tear, ending his chance to return in 2024.

 April 1, 2025: Return to Major League Mound

-On April 1, 2025, Dustin May started for the Dodgers against the Atlanta Braves, pitching five innings with six strikeouts and allowing only one unearned run, marking his return to a major league mound.
+On April 1, 2025, Dustin May returned to a major league mound, starting for the Dodgers against the Atlanta Braves and pitching five innings with six strikeouts while allowing only one unearned run.

 In 2025, Dustin May signed with the Dodgers for $2.135 million, avoiding salary arbitration.